-A continuation of CRWR 601: continued intensive study of the writing of creative nonfiction, focusing on advanced techniques of prosody, exposition, descriptive detail, and narrative voice.
+A continuation of CRWR601-continued intensive study of the writing of creative nonfiction, focusing on advanced techniques of prosody, exposition, descriptive detail, and narrative voice.
 All instruction and discussion is revision-based.
-Students must submit four packets of 15-20 pages of creative work during the course.
+Students must submit draft of thesis as first packet, followed by 15-20 pages of revised work in second and third packets.
+The fourth packet will be the completed thesis.
 Additional requirements of the course:

-- Creative work to complete manuscript requirement of the final thesis project - An annotated bibliography of at least eight works of creative nonfiction - Preparation of craft presentation to be given during the final residency - Preparation of written critique of a work in your genre - Preparation of a 10-15 minute reading of original work to be given during the final residency - Submission of complete thesis to faculty and program archive (Co-requisite: CRWR 662)
+- Creative work to complete manuscript requirement of the final thesis project - An annotated bibliography of at least eight works of creative nonfiction - Preparation of a 15 minute craft presentation to be given during the final residency - Submission of written critique of a work in your genre - Preparation of a 10 minute reading of original work to be given during the final residency - Submission of complete thesis to faculty and program archive